 Let’s get started with the basics shall we!

-How to Prepare Thanksgiving Turkey Recipe?
+How to Prepare a Thanksgiving Turkey for Cooking

 - THAW your Turkey days ahead of time in the refrigerator.
 You’ll need to calculate 24 hours for every 4-5 pounds of turkey.
 So, if you’re turkey is 15 pounds you’ll need to thaw it in the fridge for 3 days!
 Here’s a handy thawing calculator if you need it.